ysmnababan/syncpad/docs/learning/004_event_ordering/004_event_ordering.md

     B: [3 1 0]                                         → [5 2 2]
     C: [2 0 1] → [2 0 2]
     ```
+- You can also see the demo for Vector Clock [here](./vcdemo/main.go)

 ## Key takeways